openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 id: openthread-network-simulator
 summary: In this codelab, you'll use the OTNS CLI and web visualization to add/move/delete nodes in a simulated Thread network and observe how the network adapts to topology changes.
 status: [final]
-authors: Simon Lin, Colin Tan
+authors: Simon Lin, Colin Tan, Esko Dijk
 categories: Nest
 tags: web
 layout: scrolling